Slowing climate change makes economic sense; cities to lead-study

 Unlike past climate change studies which have focused on the risks of inaction, the report seeks to show economic benefits of investments which could also help the environment, he said.

-The report urged governments to phase out fossil fuel subsidies totaling more than $600 billion a year, far more than $100 billion in annual support given to renewable energy.
+The report urged governments to phase out fossil fuel subsidies totalling more than $600 billion a year, far more than $100 billion in annual support given to renewable energy.

 And it urged better use of farmland.
 "Restoring just 12 percent of the world's degraded agricultural land could feed 200 million people by 2030, while also strengthening climate resilience and reducing emissions," it said.